NeoSchema Reference Guide

 Take out the specified (single) Property from the given Class.

-If the Class or Property was not found, or if the Property could not be removed, an Exception is raised
+If the Class or Property was not found, an Exception is raised

-:param class_id: The schema ID of the Class node
+:param class_uri: The uri of the Class node

 :return: None